Vincent Giraud's PhD Thesis - Application security on uncontrolled systems

 Publications

-1. Vincent Giraud, and David Naccache - In Advances in Information and Computer Security - 18th International Workshop on Security, IWSEC 2023, Yokohama, Japan, August 29-31, 2023, Proceedings (2023)
+1. Vincent Giraud, and David Naccache - In Proceedings of the 18th International Workshop on Advances in Information and Computer Security (IWSEC) (2023)

 Efficient power management is critical for embedded devices, both for extending their lifetime and ensuring safety.
 However, this can be a challenging task due to the unpredictability of the batteries commonly used in such devices.
 To address this issue, dedicated Integrated Circuits (ICs) known as “fuel gauges” are often employed outside of the System- on-Chip (SoC).
 These devices provide various metrics about the available energy source and are highly accurate.
 However, their precision can also be exploited by malicious actors to compromise platform confidentiality if the Operating System (OS) fails to intervene.
 Depending on the fuel gauge and OS configuration, several attack scenarios are possible.
 In this article, we focus on Android and demonstrate how it is possible to bypass application isolation to recover Personal Identification Numbers (PINs) entered in other processes.

-2. Vincent Giraud, and Guillaume Bouffard - In IEEE European Symposium on Security and Privacy, EuroS&P 2023 - Workshops, Delft, Netherlands, July 3-7, 2023 (2023)
+2. Vincent Giraud, and Guillaume Bouffard - In IEEE European Workshops on Symposium on Security and Privacy (EuroS&P) (2023)

 Private and public actors increasingly encounter use cases where they need to implement sensitive operations on mass-market peripherals for which they have little or no control.
 They are sometimes inclined to attempt this without using hardware-assisted equipment, such as secure elements.
 In this case, the white-box attack model is particularly relevant and includes access to every asset, retro-engineering, and binary instrumentation by attackers.
 At the same time, quantum attacks are becoming more and more of a threat and challenge traditional asymmetrical ciphers, which are treasured by private and public actors.
 The McEliece cryptosystem is a code-based public key algorithm introduced in 1978 that is not subject to well-known quantum attacks and that could be implemented in an uncontrolled environment.
 During the NIST post-quantum cryptography standardization process [17], a derived candidate commonly refer to as classic McEliece was selected.
 This algorithm is however vulnerable to some fault injection attacks [7] while a priori, this does not apply to the original McEliece.
 In this article, we thus focus on the original McEliece cryptosystem and we study its resilience against fault injection attacks on an ARM reference implementation [18].
 We disclose the first fault injection based attack and we discuss on how to modify the original McEliece cryptosystem to make it resilient to fault injection attacks.